herreriasjose/bypass/README.md

-# Bypass
+# Workbox

-A Chrome extension to get obfuscated resources from any website painlessly.
+A Chrome extension toolkit.

+## Features

+* Extracts all images from a website

 ## Installing